bika11/amokka-coffee-soulmate/ACTION_PLAN.md

 Example:

-✅ Fixed module not found error in coffee-scraper Edge Function (commit: abc123) Regular reviews of this action plan should be conducted to ensure it remains aligned with project goals and to adjust priorities as needed.
+✅ Fixed module not found error in coffee-scraper Edge Function (Fix: Updated Supabase client import in coffee-scraper - commit: <commit_hash>)
+Regular reviews of this action plan should be conducted to ensure it remains aligned with project goals and to adjust priorities as needed.